No3371/StatePatternCSharp/README.md

 States implements `IComponentuser` interface are delivered the components provided through `StateMachine.SetComponent()`.

 This happens when:
-- For `ChangeState(State)`, Components Delivering always happens to the next state everytime.
+- For `ChangeState(State)`, Components Delivering always happens every time.
-- For `ChangeState<S>()`, there's a configuration flag will decide the behaviour.
+- For `ChangeState<S>()`, there's a configuration flag that will decide the behavior.
     - (Noted that this generic version use internally newed/cached states)
     - If `InjectionOnCachedStateOnlyNew` is set to true, For every S, Components Delivering happens only at the first time `ChangeState<S>()` is called.
-Otherwise it also happens everytime `ChangeState<S>()` is called.
+Otherwise, it also happens every time `ChangeState<S>()` is called.

-What exact does Components Delivering do?
+What exactly does Components Delivering do?

 The framework provides auto fill-in functionality and that's what makes it "Dependency Injection" (I don't know, is it?)

 By default, all setter properties (even private ones) marked with `[AutoComponent]` will be filled in, given a component of matching type is provided.
-After a successful fill-in, `OnComponentSupplied` is called once for that one component filled-in.
+After a successful fill-in, `OnComponentSupplied` is called once for that one component filled in.

-You can mark a state with `[DisableAutoComponents]` and it will disable the auto fill-in for that state, instead, it simply calls `OnComponentSupplied` for every components provided and leave the rest to you.
+You can mark a state with `[DisableAutoComponents]` and it will disable the auto fill-in for that state, instead, it simply calls `OnComponentSupplied` for every component provided and leave the rest to you.

 If an `IComponentuser` state is not marked with `[DisableAutoComponents]` but no `[AutoComponent]` is found, it's treated like it's marked with `[DisableAutoComponents]`.